shupp/kong-client-cert/README.md

 # Overview
-kong-client-cert is a way to enable a client certificate when communicating from kong to your proxied api server.
+This build of kong is a way to enable a client certificate when communicating from kong to your proxied api server.
 If **SECRET_CLIENT_KEY** and **SECRET_CLIENT_CERT** environment variables are set in this container, their contents get written to client.key and client.crt in /usr/local/kong/ssl, respectively.
 A custom nginx.conf file is generated to set the following directives:

     proxy_ssl_certificate_key /usr/local/kong/ssl/client.key;
     proxy_ssl_certificate /usr/local/kong/ssl/client.crt;